Bounded Modal Logic: Explicit Scope Dependencies in Multi-Stage Programming: Syntactic Structure of Staged Programs

-We regard \bml-structure as the essence of syntactic structure of programs, where the intuitionistic relation $ \preceq $ denotes scope inclusion and the modal relation $ \sqsubseteq $ denotes resource isolation. $D$ is a set of scopes or locations in programs. $ \exclam $ represents the global scope, which behaves as a bottom element with regard to $ \preceq $.
-We impose the stability condition for the modal relation in parity with the proof system that we introduce in~\Zcref{sec:logic:nd}.
+We regard a \bml-structure as capturing the essential syntactic structure of staged programs, where the intuitionistic relation $ \preceq $ denotes scope nesting and the modal relation $ \sqsubseteq $ denotes stage transition. $D$ is a set of scopes or locations in programs. $ \exclam $ represents the global scope, which behaves as a bottom element with regard to $ \preceq $.
+We impose the stability condition for the modal relation to match the proof system introduced in~\Zcref{sec:logic:nd}.

-Before we define proof system of \bml, we discuss how we can find \bml-structure in Kripke/Fitch-style proof systems~\cite{journals/jacm/DaviesP01,conf/fossacs/Clouston18,journals/pacmpl/ValliappanRC22}, which inspired the design of our proof system for \bml.
+Before defining the proof system of \bml, we discuss how \bml-structures arise in Kripke/Fitch-style proof systems~\cite{journals/jacm/DaviesP01,conf/fossacs/Clouston18,journals/pacmpl/ValliappanRC22,journals/pacmpl/GratzerSB19,conf/esop/MuraseNI23}, which provide a basis for S4-based modal calculi with quasi-quotation.
 This introduces several key notions that we will use in the next section.
-We define a proof system for constructive variant of $\logicS4$ in Kripke/Fitch-style in the literature.
+We recall a Kripke/Fitch-style proof system for a constructive variant of $\logicS4$ from the literature.
 We derive propositions via the judgment $ {\Gamma } \vdash_{\logicS4} A $, where a context ${\Gamma }$ has the following structure.

 \Textcite{journals/jacm/DaviesP01} mention that $ \mathord{\blacktriangleright} $ represents modal transition, and propositions between each $ \mathord{\blacktriangleright} $ represent assumptions holding at a specific world.\footnote{To be precise, \Textcite{journals/jacm/DaviesP01} introduced a stack structure over contexts to represent modal transitions between contexts.
 In our definition, we can regard $ \mathord{\blacktriangleright} $ to delimit contexts.
-With regard to Fitch-style proof systems~\cite{conf/fossacs/Clouston18,journals/pacmpl/ValliappanRC22}, we can identify $ \mathord{\blacktriangleright} $ with $\faLockOpen$ in their definition of contexts.} We elaborate this idea to make a correspondence between a context and a \bml-structure.
+With regard to Fitch-style proof systems~\cite{conf/fossacs/Clouston18,journals/pacmpl/ValliappanRC22,journals/pacmpl/GratzerSB19,conf/esop/MuraseNI23}, we can identify $ \mathord{\blacktriangleright} $ with $\faLockOpen$ in their definition of contexts.} We elaborate this idea to make a correspondence between a context and a \bml-structure.
 For example, a context $\bmttnt{p} \bmttsym{,} \mathord{\blacktriangleright} \bmttsym{,} \bmttnt{p} \bmttsym{,} \bmttnt{q} \bmttsym{,} \mathord{\blacktriangleright}$ corresponds to the \bml-structure below: